 One clinical trial suggested that taking an antioxidant supplement plus zinc reduces the risk of macular degeneration, but it is not clear whether beta-carotene, or any of the other antioxidants in this supplement, were responsible for these effects.

 - To treat oral leukoplakia

 Several clinical trials have shown that beta-carotene supplementation can induce remission of oral leukoplakia, a pre-cancerous lesion in the mouth.

 - To treat type 2 diabetes

 - To improve cognition

-- In general, high dietary intake of fruit and vegetables is associated with reduced risks of cancer and heart disease.
-Although beta-carotene supplements do not appear to prevent or effectively treat either of these diseases, beta-carotene obtained from the diet may be more beneficial.
-This is because it may interact with other phytochemicals in fruits and vegetables and have a greater effect on the body than do supplements alone.
+- High dietary intake of fruit and vegetables has been associated with reduced risk of cancer and heart disease.
+Although beta-carotene supplements do not appear to prevent or effectively treat either of these diseases, beta-carotene obtained from the diet may be beneficial.
+This is because it may interact with other phytochemicals in fruits and vegetables and have a greater effect on the body than do supplements.

 For Healthcare Professionals

 A natural pigment synthesized by plants, beta-carotene is used as an antioxidant and an immunostimulant, and to prevent or treat cancer, HIV, heart disease, and leukoplakia.
 Beta-carotene, along with alpha-carotene and beta-cryptoxanthin, can be converted to retinol and is classified as a provitamin A carotenoid.
 Supplementation with beta-carotene does not increase overall vitamin A levels or lead to vitamin A toxicity.
 Animal studies show that beta-carotene promotes the development of pulmonary adenocarcinoma via increased cAMP signaling (29).